-Importing PostgreSQL in Google Sheets will now become easier than ever with the help of the Amigo Data Add-on.
+Creating a PostgreSQL integration with Google Shets and importing PostgreSQL data to Google Sheets will now become easier than ever with the help of the Amigo Data Add-on.

-Step 1: Installing the Amigo Data Add-on from Google Workspace Marketplace
+Step 1: Install the Amigo Data add-on from Google Workspace Marketplace

 To install the Amigo Data Add-on, open Google Workspace Marketplace, search for ‘Amigo Data’, and click on the ‘Install’ button.

-Now, log in to your Google Account and press Next.
+Now, log in to your Google Account and click Next.
 That’s it!
 The Amigo Data Add-on has been installed and linked to your account.